Nafis-Mustakim-Taskin/Load-flow-strudies/README.md

 # Load-flow-strudies
-Load flow study using Newton Raphson method
+Load flow study using Newton Raphson method using MATLAB